tomasz-h2o/docker-gcloud-pubsub-emulator/README.md

 ```

 ## Configuration
 The most important configuration parameters of the *Pub/Sub emulator* image are the host/port value the server will listen on and the directory where data files will be placed.
-By default, the image is configured to listen on `0.0.0.0:8538` and store its files in the `/data` directory.
+By default, the image is configured to listen on `127.0.0.1:8538` and store its files in the `/data` directory.
 This behavior can be changed by providing the correct command-line options.

-The following example shows how to start the *Pub/Sub emulator* to listen on `192.168.1.3:12345` ant to store its files in the `/pubsub-data` directory.
+The following example shows how to start the *Pub/Sub emulator* to listen on `192.168.1.3:12345` and to store its files in the `/pubsub-data` directory.

 ```sh
 docker run --rm --tty --interactive bigtruedata/gcloud-pubsub-emulator start --host-port=192.168.1.3:12345 --data-dir=/pubsub-data